legenddaniel/provincial-population-canada/README.md

 - On IOS Safari when changing orientation the layout might be messed up, try refreshing and then use full screen or portrait mode, or double tap the page to restore to normal.

-- On Mobile Firefox smooth scroll failed even polyfilled.
+- On Mobile Firefox smooth scroll failed even polyfilled, replaced by regular scroll without animation.

 - On Mobile Firefox the province images keep flickering despite preload, decode and cache.

 - On Edge the slot machine widget (province selector) might have a flicker.
-Partially fixed by a forced repaint when rolling the widget to make it look better.
+Partially fixed by a forced repainting when rolling the widget to make it look better.

 <figure>